 San Diego has a long-standing Mexican background, and the culture reigns strong today.
-From Lucha Libre themes, to a gourmet spin on the original street taco, to the authentic flavors of mole and mezcal, in North Park you can embark on the best Mexican food journey you’ve ever been on, and you won’t even have to take a car!
+From Lucha Libre themes to a gourmet spin on the original street taco to the authentic flavors of mole and mezcal, in North Park, you can embark on the best Mexican food journey you’ve ever been on, and you won’t even have to take a car!

 For great tacos, my favorite places happen to be almost right next to each other.
 City Tacos is a tiny hole-in-the-wall place, but the tacos will blow you away!
 The Borrego (Pulled lamb with wild mushrooms, cotija cheese, tomato, cilantro and fried leeks in a chipotle cream sauce on a house-made corn tortilla) is my favorite, but have at any of them.
 The menu is extensive on just tacos, including vegetarian options, but I promise you won’t want anything else.
-A couple doors down, you’ll run into Lucha Libre, a Mexican wrestling themed taco shop offering some of the best surf & turf tacos and burritos, in addition to at least 6 types of Cali-burritos in their menu!
+A couple of doors down, you’ll run into Lucha Libre, a Mexican wrestling-themed taco shop offering some of the best surf & turf tacos and burritos, in addition to at least 6 types of Cali-burritos in their menu!
 Just check out their yelp reviews for further praise.

 For more of a sit down Mexican food experience, you’ll want to check out these 3.
 Cantina Mayahuel boasts an incredible tequila and mezcal bar.
-Their cocktails are amazing, and the pollo con mole special on Tuesday and Friday is made for days with true TLC.
+Their cocktails are amazing, and the Pollo con mole special on Tuesday and Friday is made for days with true TLC.
 El Comal is a family ran restaurant, and you’ll feel as though you’re eating at your Abuela’s house with your extended family.
-Come for breakfast for menudo or chilaquiles, or come later to enjoy one of their casserole dishes or chef specials.
+Come for breakfast for Menudo or chilaquiles, or come later to enjoy one of their casserole dishes or chef specials.
 For the vegetarian or vegan in the group, you’ll want to check out Rancho’s Cocina, one of the first vegan-friendly restaurants in San Diego that continues to improve of their recipes with vegan meats and their own blends of grains and vegetables that substitute in for chicken, beef and pork.

 I love eating gourmet, but who doesn’t?
 One thing about the idea of gourmet is that people reserve a really special meal for a special occasion or a romantic night out.
 In North Park, people love eating delicious food all of the time.
-It doesn’t matter whom you’re with or when, people want gourmet food without the fancy.
+It doesn’t matter who you’re with or when, people want gourmet food without the fancy.
 At these restaurants, you can come as you are.
 Dress up, or dress down, they will still serve you an impeccable meal.
 The Smoking Goat has been a staple in the San Diego foodie scene for a while.
 Get the Foie Gras and escargots to start, and then jump right into the entrees.
 The ½ Gone Straw Chicken is one of the best chicken dishes I’ve ever had, and the Compart Farms Duroc Pork Basquaise will make you melt.
 Alexander’s on 30th is one of the only true romantic, white linen restaurants in the neighborhood.
-They are an authentic Italian restaurant with fresh pasta, pizza and main courses.
+They are an authentic Italian restaurant with fresh pasta, pizza, and main courses.
 I’ve never had a mediocre meal here.
 The staff goes above and beyond, and the cozy, romantic ambiance sets the tone for the perfect date night.
-Urban Solace has also been in the area a while, and was one of the first restaurants in San Diego to promote their passion for sourcing the absolute best and most natural ingredients in the area, and you can taste it in their dishes.
+Urban Solace has also been in the area a while and was one of the first restaurants in San Diego to promote their passion for sourcing the absolute best and most natural ingredients in the area, and you can taste it in their dishes.
 Some of their staples like the “Not Your Momma’s Meatloaf” will have people in a riot if it were ever take off the menu, and the Creamy Tomato Fennel Soup can turn any frown upside-down.

 If you’re a foodie like me, you’ll enjoy the ultimate, self-guided food tour through North Park – Taste of North Park, which happens only once a year in October.
 You won’t want to miss out on this event, so be sure to get your tickets early because they do sell out.
 With one ticket, you have free reign to visit about 40-50 restaurants and taste their featured sample.
-It’s a great way to get to know the local establishments in one day and is a fun alternative to the traditional downtown san diego tour.
+It’s a great way to get to know the local establishments in one day and is a fun alternative to the traditional downtown San Diego tour.